Chapter 1 goes back in time to my early childhood and my experiences of divorced parents and sexual and physical abuse.

 I was born at Mowbray Maternity Hospital, making an early arrival at 1.55am on 24 November 1984.
 I was born to William and Janet McIntosh, and joined a brother of 2 years, Ryan.
 Unknown at the time, my birth was unfortunately the beginning of the end for the small McIntosh family.

 My earliest memories are of living with my dad in Table View.
-They are happy memories, I adored my father and he would call me his sunshine girl.
-I remember watching the news and cartoons in the mornings before school, Dad would make us breakfast which was usually Jungle Oats porridge or toasted egg sandwiches.
-After school we’d go to aftercare at Lilliput where I spent most of my time driving around those little pedal foot cars on the pretend road playground which was complete with traffic signs and robots (it was awesome!!).
+They are mostly happy memories, I adored my father and he would call me his sunshine girl.
+I remember watching the news and cartoons in the mornings before school, this was still in the old days when there was a rainbow image and that really irritating high pitched sound on the TV before anything would actually come on haha.
+My father would make us breakfast which was usually Jungle Oats porridge or toasted egg sandwiches cut into squares, which is still my favourite breakfast!
+My brother and I went to a nearby daycare called Lilliput where I spent most of my time driving around those little pedal foot cars on the pretend road playground which was complete with traffic signs and robots (it was awesome!!).
 Our father would collect us after work, cook us dinner while we watched cartoons on TV (Tom and Jerry, Smurfs, My Little Ponies), or McGuyver.
 Sometimes we’d play Monopoly or Pictionary with the neighbours, and other times Ryan and I would have karate play fights in the lounge.
-On weekends we’d go visit my dad’s friends who had children, go driving on sand dunes with the Jeep, spend a day at Big Bay beach, or playing at the neighbour’s house with their 2 younger girls.
-I grew up with a Christian religion and Sundays were strictly for Sunday school.
-I had a lot of fun with my Dad, even though he was very strict and got cross very easily!
-I remember him taking great joy in being cheesy and making people smile.
-For Valentine’s Day he would tie balloons to his car, and I remember floating hearts with candles in our pool for a valentines party one year.
-He always had multi coloured lights in his garden, flowers planted everywhere, and classic love songs playing….
-I definitely get my hippi-dorkiness from him:)
+On weekends we’d go visit my dad’s friends who had children, go driving on sand dunes with the Jeep, spend a day at Big Bay beach and eat ice cream, go to the nearby Waterpark or play at the neighbour’s house with their 2 younger girls.
+They had one of those big sunken trampolines and the raddest skalectrix set.
+This might have been where I got my love of cars and driving fast, I always remember my car going flying off the tracks because I was going too fast.

 I also got my impatience and explosive temper from him!